annaskoulikari/learninggit/README.md

 - The scope defines what this token will have access to do or authenticate.
 For the purpose of this book, you must select at least the repo scope.
 - Save the personal access token in a safe place.

+> Note: Once you create the authentication credential, for security reasons, you will only see it once.
+Therefore, you must save it in a secure place.
+Afterwards, you will only be able to see some details about it, but not the authentication credential itself.

 ## Create an app password in Bitbucket

 In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up an authentication method.
 If you choose to use the HTTPS authentication method and you are using Bitbucket, you must create an app password.